-- Stop paying for your equipment when you are no longer using it.
-If your construction project needs specific equipment for a short duration only, that equipment is liable to stand idle afterwards if you buy it.
+If your construction project needs specific equipment for a short duration only, that equipment is liable to stand idly afterward if you buy it.
 Let the rental company worry about finding other users.

-- Pursue new opportunities.
 Some projects require specialized equipment if they are to be done correctly and efficiently.
 Buying the equipment may not be economically viable.
-On the other hand, rental can let you expand your project horizons while staying profitable.
+On the other hand, rentals can let you expand your project horizons while staying profitable.

 From Rent to Lease to Buy

-Renting construction equipment also lets you try before you buy.
-You avoid the risk of large investments if equipment turns out to be unsuitable.
+Renting construction equipment also lets you try before you buy it.
+You avoid the risk of large investments if the equipment turns out to be unsuitable.
 Under certain conditions such as a lease/purchase option, rental charges can be deducted from the purchase price if you decide buying is the way to go.

-When Would It Make Sense to Buy Instead of Rent?
+When It Makes Sense to Buy Instead of Rent